 Please note that all absentee and telephone bid requests must be received at least an hour before the auction.

 Many clients prefer bidding live online at our auctions.
-It’s easy to register with us online and you can watch the auction as it happens and place bids from the comfort of your computer.
+It’s easy to register with us online, you can watch the auction as it happens and place bids from the comfort of your computer.

 When you see that exceptional item, you need to have the confidence you can bid to the level needed to make it yours.
 Unbolted can offer you a Bid-Booster loan of up to 70% of the value.
 You do not have to pay back until you are ready and able to take possession of the item, or 6 months whichever comes earlier.

-Unbolted charges a flat interest rate of 1.5% a month of the loan amount, with no other fees.
+Unbolted charges a flat interest rate of 2% a month of the loan amount, with a 3% set-up fee, and no further fees.

 Congratulations on your successful bidding, the next stage is payment.